Add cancel button during edition of the wiki

 Should I use back button?
 Or where should I click to avoid disaster?

-#5 Updated by Mark P about 8 years ago
+#5 Updated by Mark P over 8 years ago

 I agree that having a Cancel button when editing an issue or wiki page would be nice for users.
 I generally refresh my browser if I think I have messed something up, but that seems a tad clunky.
 Some of my users have expressed an expectation of seeing Cancel too.